What is monkeypox?

 What is the treatment?

-There is no specific treatment or vaccine available, but outbreaks can be controlled by infection prevention.
+There is no treatment for monkeypox, but outbreaks can be controlled by infection prevention.

-In the past, vaccination against smallpox has been proven to be 85% effective in preventing monkeypox, but the vaccine is no longer available after smallpox was eradicated.
+Vaccination against smallpox has been proven to be 85% effective in preventing monkeypox, and is still sometimes used.

 Should the public be concerned?